 What would you like to do next?

-Ready to book your ticket to Brussels?
+Ready to book your ticket?

 Look, your discount has already been applied… Simply complete your details below to confirm your place.

 Which ticket?
 You have a choice of two ticket types; AutoSens and AutoSens LEARN.
 The AutoSens LEARN ticket includes the full 2-day conference and exhibition, but also includes the full day of pre-conference workshops too.

 AutoSens 2018 heads to Detroit, USA in May 2018, then returns to Brussels, Belgium in September 2018

 As ADAS improves at a rapid rate and autonomous vehicles edge closer to mainstream production, it is more important than ever for engineers to raise their heads and participate in industry-wide knowledge sharing and discussion.
 AutoSens enjoyed incredible support from senior engineers at OEM and Tier 1 companies.
 The community extended to business leaders from the full supply chain as well as leading academics, and technical experts in the various component fields.

 As the automotive sector enters a new age of electronics integration, advanced driver assistance systems (ADAS) are becoming ever more integrated.
 Vehicles are gathering more and more knowledge about their external environment via cameras, LiDAR, radar and ultrasonic sensors and in-built intelligence is using that data to make informed decisions and take action to improve safety and increase efficiency.
 Advances in computer vision, image processing, in-car networking and other elements are making these systems even more powerful.